-General chapters of the Society of the Sacred Heart are held every six to eight years, with the exception of a Special General Chapter, which may be called by the Superior General.
+General Chapters of the Society of the Sacred Heart are held every six to eight years, with the exception of a Special Chapter, which may be called by the Superior General.
 Each General Chapter ensures and promotes both communion and vitality in the Society of the Sacred Heart in view of its mission.
 It represents all the members of the Society.

 Chapter Calls 2016

 We are aware of living in a historic time of change and uncertainty.
 The Spirit continues to transform us as a Society in order to respond to the cries and hopes of our world with the same daring trust and confidence with which Sophie and Philippine responded in their time.